Power Pack: Production

 Following the cancellation of the original comic, Paragon Entertainment Corporation and New World Television developed Power Pack into a live-action show for NBC's Saturday Morning Kids block.
 While a pilot episode was made, the series was passed on and later picked up by Fox, which chose to broadcast it as a Saturday morning special, on September 28, 1991, rather than ordering an entire series.
-The 27-minute pilot has subsequently been aired a few times on Fox Kids during the off-season.
-Minor alterations to the concept were made for the pilot, ranging from the children's parents being aware of their superhuman abilities, Julie's acceleration power being altered to her being able to move at superhuman speed, without the ability to fly, and the "cloud" aspect of Jack's density power being eliminated; he was only able to shrink in size.
-The children did not wear costumes.
+The 27-minute pilot has subsequently been aired on Fox Kids during the off-season.
+Minor alterations to the concept were made for the pilot, ranging from the children's parents being aware of their superhuman abilities, Julie's acceleration power being altered to her being able to move at superhuman speed and lacking the ability to fly, and the "cloud" aspect of Jack's density power being eliminated in favor of him being able to shrink in size.
+Additionally, the children did not wear costumes.